Mehdi Forough

-Mehdi Forough (1911–2008) was an Iranian scholar, author, dramatist, writer on dramatic arts and culture, translator, and founder of the Academy of Dramatic Arts in Tehran.
-A native of Esfahan, Mehdi Forough attended Danesh Sara-ye Aali in Tehran and went on to study at the Royal Academy of Dramatic Arts, London.
+Mehdi Forough (Persian: مهدی فروغ; b.
+1911– d.
+2008) was an Iranian scholar, author, dramatist, writer on dramatic arts and culture, translator, and founder of the Academy of Dramatic Arts in Tehran.
+A native of Esfahan, Mehdi attended Sara-ye Ali in Tehran and went on to study at the Royal Academy of Dramatic Arts, London.
 He did graduate studies at Columbia University, NYC, where he completed his thesis, Comparative study of Abraham's sacrifice in Persian passion plays and Western mystery plays, 1954.
 This work was later published by the Ministry of Culture, in Tehran.